-There is a large group of parents with small children at St. Peter’s, and we often socialize after the Children & Family Service.
-The Parents of St. Peter’s also gathers for other special events, service projects, picnics, and other activities.
+There is a large group of parents with small children at St. Peter’s, and we often gather together after the Children & Family Service.
+We also organize special events, such as summer picnics, an Easter egg hunt, and service projects.

 Sages is an energetic group of retired parishioners who meet monthly on a Wednesday for lunch and discussion.
 Often the meeting is accompanied by a presentation from authors, leaders in the arts, and other people of interest.
 All ages are welcome to attend, and friends are always welcome.

 Forties & Fifties (Via)

 The name “Via” was chosen as the name of Forties & Fifties because of its translation as “the way,” which inspired images of a road or a shared path.
 Recognizing that faith-based friendships are powerful and life enriching, it symbolizes the journey that we are traveling together.
 We gather about once a month for lunch and other fun activities.

 Youth grades 6-12 meet for fun, fellowship, service projects, and to discuss issues facing students and how God is at work in our day-to-day lives.
 St. Peter’s Youth Group will explore and reflect on the “big ideas” and themes of faith through community building, storytelling, discussion, and ritual prayer and reflection experiences.
 Our youth group follows the Stories & Rituals curriculum provided by the Diocese of Pennsylvania’s Youth Ministry.